dockersamples/labspace-mcp-gateway/.labspace/03-adding-a-complex-mcp-server.md

     Replace `YOUR_TOKEN_HERE` with your Personal Access Token.

-2. Update your `compose.yaml` to define the secret:
+2. Update your `compose.yaml` to define the secret by placing this configuration at the bottom of the file:

     ```yaml
     secrets: